Ozlem Altin: Biography

-Born in 1977 in Goch, Germany, Ozlem Altin studied at the Utrecht School of the Arts (HKU) and holds an MA degree from Piet Zwart Institute, both in the Netherlands.
+Born in 1977 in Goch, Germany, Özlem Altin studied at the Hoogeschool voor de Kunsten, Arhnhem and holds an MA degree from Piet Zwart Institute, both in the Netherlands.
 Upon completing her studies, she was the recipient of the Fonds BKVB, The Netherlands Foundation for Visual Arts, Design and Architecture for work and publishing, which helped Altin found the independent publishing platform Orient Press to publish and distribute artist books.